-Sokoban Puzzle is a series of rock-pushing logic puzzles.
+Miner Block sokoban puzzle is a series of block-pushing logic puzzles.
 Each new puzzle is a little more difficult than the last.

 This puzzle game improves concentration and logical thinking.

 Note: The instructions below are for an older version of this game.
 The current version works pretty much the same way.
 It is a much better version, by the way.